-The Evidence-Based Practice Conference is an annual research symposium which provides our second year MScOT students with the opportunity to disseminate key findings from their research projects to students, faculty, and clinicians from the Western community.
+The Evidence-Based Practice Conference is an annual research symposium which provides second year MScOT students with the opportunity to disseminate key findings from their research projects to students, faculty, and clinicians from the Western community.

 The Barbara Sexton Lectureship was established in 1999 to reward innovation and excellence in occupational therapy teaching and to foster professional enrichment.
 Western's School of Occupational Therapy annually invites a distinguished visitor to give a public presentation for the Evidence-Based Practice Conference.